-- First thing would be to check if the server IP is accessible. - Open a terminal or command prompt and try pinging the server IP.

-- If you get a response then your IP / network settings is fine. - Either ssh into the server or use the Graphical User Interface. - Once you have connected to the server via terminal through SSH or Graphical User Interface, check if the cockpit service is running - systemctl status cockpit
+- First thing would be to check if the server IP is accessible. - Open a terminal or command prompt and try pinging the server IP. - If you get a response then your IP / network settings is fine. - Either ssh into the server or open your IPMI web interface. - Once you have connected to the server via terminal/IPMI check if the cockpit service is running - systemctl status cockpit

-- If the status is inactive then restart the service using systemctl restart cockpit - Your Houston interface should load fine after that. - If the you were not getting ping response during our troubleshooting steps, then you need to check your networking - You can use the NMTUI interface and check the interface that has the IP set and check if it up and active. - If all good check if your device is in the correct network.
+- If the status is inactive then restart the service using systematl restart cockpit - Your Houston interface should load fine after that. - If the you were not getting ping response during our troubleshooting steps, then you need to check your networking - You can use the NMTUI interface and check the interface that has the IP set and check if it up and active. - If all good check if your device is in the correct network.